Passive House Glazing

 The U-Value (Thermal Transmittance)

-The U-value measures how much heat escapes through a material.
-The lower the number, the better the insulation performance.
+The U-value measures how much heat escapes through a material — the lower the number, the better the insulation.

-- Standard UK Building Regulations typically accept window U-values around 1.2 W/m²K to 1.4 W/m²K.
+• Standard UK Building Regulations typically accept window U-values around 1.2–1.4 W/m²K.

-- To achieve stringent Passivhaus certification, the installed window assembly (glass and frame combined) must achieve a maximum U-value of 0.80 W/m²K or lower.
+• To achieve Passivhaus certification, the installed window assembly (glass and frame combined) must reach a maximum U-value of 0.80 W/m²K or lower.

 The G-Value (Solar Factor)